inyutin/aiohttp_retry/README.md

         statuses: Optional[Iterable[int]] = None,  # On which statuses we should retry
         exceptions: Optional[Iterable[Type[Exception]]] = None,  # On which exceptions we should retry
         retry_all_server_errors: bool = True,  # If should retry all 500 errors or not
+        # a callback that will run on response to decide if retry
+        evaluate_response_callback: Optional[EvaluateResponseCallbackType] = None,
     ):
         ...